On the Complexity of Nucleolus Computation for Bipartite b-Matching Games: Introduction

 One possible application of cooperative matching games is to network bargaining \cite{willer1999, easley2012}.
 In this setting, a population of players are connected through an underlying social network.
 Each player engages in a profitable partnership with at most one of its neighbours and the profit must be shared between the participating players in some equitable fashion.
 Cook and Yamagishi \cite{cook1992} proposed a profit-sharing model that generalizes Nash's famous 2-player bargaining solution \cite{nash1950} as well as validates empirical findings from the lab setting.

 Both the pre-kernel and least-core are solution concepts which contain the nucleolus.
 It is well-known that the pre-kernel of a cooperative game may be non-convex and even disconnected \cite{kopelowitz1967, stearns1968}.
 Nonetheless, Faigle, Kern, and Kuipers showed how to compute a point in the intersection of the pre-kernel and least-core in polynomial time given a polynomial time oracle to compute the minimum excess coalition for a given allocation \cite{faigle2001}.
-The authors later refine their result to compute a point within the intersection of the core and lexicographic kernel \cite{faigle2006}, a set which also contains the nucleolus.
+The authors later refined their result to compute a point within the intersection of the core and lexicographic kernel \cite{faigle2006}, a set which also contains the nucleolus.

 The complexity of computing the nucleolus of $b$-matching games remained open for bipartite graphs, and for b-matching games where $b\leq 2$.
 In \Cref{thm:nucleolus hard}, we show that the former is indeed \NP-hard to compute and give an efficient algorithm for a special case of the latter in \Cref{sec:positive}.
+Some positive results about the core were proved for non-bipartite graphs in \cite{biro2018}.